 The door opened, but only a crack, revealing a large, chestnut-shaped eye with a dark brown iris.

 He could hear the security chain clinking and scraping as it was removed.
 Then the door swung open, revealing Eric in his entirety.
 The client was dressed in a white t-shirt and a pair of shorts made of blue nylon.
 Standing in such close proximity, he was struck once more by Eric’s appearance.
-The man loomed over him by nearly five inches, and his exposed arms were similarly massive, their pale color hidden under expansive tufts of reddish brown hair.
-Above his broad, barrel chest, Eric’s face was buried under a wild, unkempt, and similarly-colored beard and mustache, which enhanced his intensely dark eyes.
+The man loomed over him by nearly five inches, and his exposed arms were similarly large, their pale color hidden under expansive tufts of brown hair.
+Above his broad chest, Eric’s face was buried under a large, similarly-colored beard and mustache, which enhanced his intensely dark eyes.

 “What do you want?”
-Eric said, eyes rooted to the floor.
+Eric inquired, eyes rooted to the floor.

 “Hi Eric.
 How are you?”